SethUllman/SoulFunk/README.md

 7. Users can add items to cart

 8. Users can order items by providing email, shipping info, and payment info

+9. Administrators can log in

+10. Logged in administrators can add/delete shows, update/add/delete members, upload/delete photos from gallery